apache/logging-log4cxx/src/site/markdown/usage.md

 logger always has an assigned level.

-Below are four tables with various assigned level values and the resulting inherited levels according to the above rule.
+Below are four tables with various assigned level values and the resulting effective levels according to the above rule.

 | Logger name | Assigned level | Effective level |
 | ----------- | -------------- | --------------- |